 Does wearing a seatbelt in the back seat in Michigan save lives?

-The use of lap-only safety belts by passengers in the center rear seat reduced the risk of death by 48% in cars and 73% in minivans, pickups and SUVs, according to IIHS and NHTSA.
+In Michigan, the wearing of lap-only seatbelts by passengers in the back seat reduced the risk of death by 48% in cars and 73% in minivans, pickups and SUVs, according to IIHS and NHTSA.
 The use of lap/shoulder safety belts in the outboard rear seats reduced fatalities by 54% and 75%, respectively.

 Safety belt use statistics for Uber, Lyft or a taxi